Kristfur/the-fire-pit/README.md

     - Interative map on home page

 - Django
-    - Project was creted using django
+    - Project was created using django

 - Bootstrap
     - Bootstrap was used to style the app